 What is pulsatile tinnitus?

 Tinnitus, broadly speaking, is a medical symptom that causes people to hear external sounds, usually described as a ringing or buzzing.
-Pulsatile tinnitus is a specific type of tinnitus that is characterized by “rhythmic” sounds, often described as resembling a heartbeat or rhythmic “swooshing.”
-As is the case with all types of tinnitus, pulsatile tinnitus persists even when there is no external source of sound present.
+Pulsatile tinnitus is a specific type characterized by “rhythmic” sounds, often described as resembling a heartbeat or rhythmic “swooshing.”
+As is the case with all types of tinnitus, pulsatile tinnitus persists even when no external sound source is present.
 Learn more about the sounds of tinnitus here.

 What is the difference between pulsatile tinnitus and ordinary tinnitus?

 As suggested, the main difference between pulsatile tinnitus and ordinary tinnitus is the specific type of sounds people hear.
 Usually, instances of pulsatile tinnitus will be much more rhythmic, even drum-like.
 Additionally, instances of pulsatile tinnitus will often last for longer periods than ordinary tinnitus, though this will vary from person to person.